jayHuggie/Cloth_Simulation_WebGPU/README.md

 - A modern browser with WebGPU support:
   - Chrome 113+ or Edge 113+
   - Safari 18+ (with WebGPU enabled)
-  - Firefox (WebGPU support in development)
+  - Firefox also works too!

 ## Features